-When I returned home after my visit with my parents, I promptly went down to the store and bought my first gun, an XDm in .40 (okay, I was sold on the “upgrades” of the XDm platform – I am a sucker for that sort of thing).
+When I returned home after my visit with my parents, I promptly went down to the store and bought my first gun, a Springfield XD(M) in .40 (okay, I was sold on the “upgrades” of the XD(M) platform – I’m a sucker for that sort of thing).
 It wasn’t much more than the XD and I figured the extras were worth it for me.
-I went with the .40 because I felt that I wanted the extra stopping power of the more powerful .40 caliber round.
+I went with the .40 because I felt that I wanted the extra stopping power of the more powerful .40 S&W round.

 In one of the books I was reading at the time, the protagonists used the special forces H&K MK 23 in .45.
 That looked like a cool gun and I did want to eventually get a .45.
-At north of $2,000, the MK23 was bit out of my price range, but its smaller cousin, the USP Tactical .45 was a nice compromise as it, too had a threaded barrel so that I could one day fit a silencer (if I ever decide to go that way).
+At north of $2,000, though, the MK23 was bit out of my price range.
+But its smaller cousin, the USP Tactical .45 was a nice compromise as it, too had a threaded barrel so that I could one day attach a silencer (if I ever decide to go that way).
 Even better, the local gun shop had a used one in stock at a relatively decent price.

 The H&K was nice, but let’s face it, even though it was smaller than the MK23, no one would ever call it a compact gun.
 It really was not a good choice for concealed carry.
 For some reason, I got the Beretta back in my head again and a few weeks later, I became the proud owner of a 92A1, just like what my father had.
 As I used it, I became astounded at how good it was.
 I could shoot the Beretta very accurately and it had all of the features that I liked on my H&K.

-Flash forward a few more months to when I took my first course at the Sig Sauer Academy in Epping, NH.
-I’m fortunate in that I live less than an hour away from this amazing training facility.
-The class gave me the opportunity to study the Sigs in more detail in the pro shop and it soon became clear that a Sig Sauer was in my future.
+Flash forward a few more months to when I took my first course at the SIG SAUER Academy in Epping, NH.
+I’m fortunate in that I live less than an hour away from that amazing training facility.
+The class gave me the opportunity to study the SIGs in more detail in the pro shop and it soon became clear that a SIG SAUER was in my future.

-One Sig became two, then three and as of today, I have four Sigs in my stable; a P238 Equinox, a P226 Tactical Ops, a P229 Equinox, and a P239.
-While Sig does offer different trigger options, all of my guns with the exception of the P238 are DA/SA.
-The Sigs shoot like a dream, are reliable and ridiculously easy to take down for cleaning.
-Furthermore, I went on to take the Sig Armorer class and now am qualified to work on my Sigs without voiding warranties.
+One SIG became two, then three and as of today, I have four SIGs in my stable; a P238 Equinox, a P226 Tactical Ops, a P229 Equinox, and a P239.
+While SIG offers different trigger options, all of my guns with the exception of the P238 are DA/SA.

-My .40 XDm has already been sold and the 9 mm XDm is currently on the block.
-Once I get rid of it, all of my guns will either be DA/SA or SA only in the case of my 1911 and P238.
+My .40 XD(M) has already been sold and the 9mm XD(M) is currently on the block.
+Once I get rid of it, all of my guns will either be DA/SA or single action only in the case of my 1911 and P238.